M365-Consultant/EntraID-Group-Cleanup/README.md

 # EntraID-Group-Cleanup
-This script is designed for an Azure Runbook to automatically remove users from an EntraID (AzureAD) group, based on the time of membership (max.30 days).
+This script is designed for an Azure Runbook to automatically remove users from an EntraID (AzureAD) group, based on the time of membership.
 Please note that this script relies on the Audit Log to retrieve the timestamp of a user's addition to a group.
 As a result, the maximum timeframe available is determined by the retention period set for your Audit Log!

+# Requirements
 Before running the runbook, you need to set up an automation account with a managed identity.

 The managed identity requires the following Graph Permissions: